Good Omens was supposed to be the book that couldn’t be adapted.

 Two significant events altered the fate of Good Omens and made the TV series a reality.
 Shortly before his death in 2015, Terry Pratchett asked Neil Gaiman to make sure that it made to the screen.

 And a dinner between Terry Gilliam and Gaiman, where the Monty Python star urged Gaiman to shift the adaptation from a movie to a TV series, get a new director and cast Michael Sheen.

-29 years after the novel was released, Good Omens arrives on Amazon Prime Video this summer and the six-part series perfectly captures every single outrageous, wild and hilarious beat of the book.
+29 years after the novel was released, Good Omens arrived on Amazon Prime Video in summer 2019, and is coming soon to BBC Two.
+The six-part series perfectly captures every single outrageous, wild and hilarious beat of the book.

 Here are three reasons you won’t want to miss Good Omens:

 Tennant and Sheen are a match made in heaven

 There is an incredible moment after you’ve watched episode one of Good Omens, where you have to remind yourself that this is the first time David Tennant and Michael Sheen have worked together.

 The chemistry between Tennant as the swaggering, flame-haired, fallen demon Crowley, and Sheen’s stammering and sweet Aziraphale is joyous.

 If Gaiman keeps his word and doesn’t create a sequel, casting directors around the world should find an excuse immediately to sign up the duo.
 A cop show, an odd couple sitcom, any excuse – just make it happen people.

 Bringing the fantasy world of Pratchett and Gaiman to life was what prevented their books being adapted for such a long while.